 The sound you are hearing is my investment pitch going down in flames.

-Let me explain.
 I’ve just spent the last 7 minutes talking about an exciting new technology we developed, including our R&D effort and results from our early prototypes.
-Pretty reasonable things for an engineer to talk about when sharing their work, no doubt.

-But I have failed at the most basic aspect of this presentation, in a painfully embarrassing way: I did not consider my audience.
+But I failed at the most basic aspect of this presentation.

 I forgot that hematocrit is a fairly technical term, one that would resonate with folks in the healthcare space (such as biomedical engineers), but not the general public.
 It refers to how much of a patient’s blood volume is composed of red blood cells, and is helpful in diagnosing a variety of conditions such as anemia.
-But I skipped all of that, and jumped straight into the technology.

 So the deep-pocketed angel investor had literally no idea what I was talking about for the past several minutes.
 And more to the point, he had no idea why I was working on this project.

 Why didn’t I tell him about the prevalence of anemia worldwide, and the challenges that make it difficult to measure hematocrit in low-resource environments?
 Or why our low-cost approach could be useful in lowering the burden of disease felt by communities in Central America, where I do a lot of my field work?
 I mean, that’s why I was working on the project.
 Shouldn’t I have started there?
-And why didn’t I talk about the opportunity that this project could provide for the angel investor’s portfolio, should he choose to invest.
-After all, that’s why HE is here at this conference.

 So yeah, that pitch didn’t go so well.

-I think about this failure (a lot), and refer to it regularly when helping students prepare for their own presentations.
+I think about this failure a lot, and refer to it regularly when helping students prepare for their own presentations.

-“Don’t do what I did,” I tell them.
-“Know your audience, and communicate your work in a way that will resonate with them.
-Because you never know when you’ll get a few minutes with a deep-pocked investor, and you want to be ready to take that opportunity.”
+I tell them, “Don’t do what I did.
+Know your audience, and communicate your work in a way that will resonate with them.
+Because you never know when you’ll get a few minutes with a deep-pocketed investor, and you want to be ready to take that opportunity.”

-But this failure also serves as a reminder to me about opportunity recognition.
+So this failure also serves as a reminder to me about opportunity recognition.

-Opportunity recognition is a key aspect of the entrepreneurial mindset.
 In addition to the technical skills we cultivate in our students, we want to foster their mindset to be value creators.